rishiram435/Learning_Python/README.md

 # Python for Learning

-This repository is for learning the python fundamental.
+This repository is for learning the programming in Uopeople.